davidmoten/space-invaders-opengl/README.md

 Import the project into eclipse using File - Import - Maven - Existing projects

-Then in Package Explorer select the class src/main/java/org.lwjgl.examples.spaceinvaders.GameAppletStandalone, right mouse button and run as applet.
+Then in Package Explorer select the <code>space-invaders-opengl</code> project, click right mouse button Run As - Applet.